RESLOPE GLOBAL

 The Green Revolution

-ReSlope Global (RSG) is a 501 (c) (3) nonprofit organization founded by Moshe Alamaro, an MIT atmospheric scientist and aero/mechanical engineer.
+ReSlope Global (RSG) was founded by Moshe Alamaro, an MIT atmospheric scientist and aero/mechanical engineer.
 ReSlope Global seeks to transform semiarid terrain worldwide into arable, cultivable land.
 Our goal is to alleviate hunger and poverty by increasing food production worldwide.

 ReSlope Global addresses the looming world food crisis due to climate change and political instabilities such as the one caused by the Russia-Ukraine war.